Tjorne71/Database_Old_Exam_Solutions/Data_Systems_for_Analytics/Data_Systems_for_Analytics.md

 - Spark is excellent at processing big data collections, as it can work with distributed storage and run complex computations in a distributed manner.
 It is not really a data management system, however, as it simply processes data from a file system.

+## March 2022

+a) Select the correct statements below:

+(a) A well-designed relational database can never have incorrect data. (−50%)

+(b) Social value can be a significant reason for working with big data.
+(50%)

+(c) Clustering data is generally achieved with one scan of the data collection. (−50%)

+(d) Support for ACID transaction properties is generally useless for big data analysis applications.
+(50%)

+b) Some large companies have recently stopped using SSDs for big data applications and reverted to using HDDs.
+Give arguments for and against such a transition back to HDDs for big data applications.

+- SSDs are much more expensive than HDDs, especially when very large storage is required.
+Since the main access pattern is sequential reads, HDDs are already quite good at that, and multiple HDDs together can serve high throughput.
+So, using HDDs gives better performance/price ratio.

 ## December 2021

 **a) Select the correct statements below:**